cryptonote-social/csminer/win/README.txt

         11:00am and 4:00pm.
 This can be used, for example, to pause mining during times of high machine usage or high electricity rates.
   -threads <int>
         number of threads (default 1)
   -rigid <string>
     	your rig id (default "csminer")
   -tls <bool>
         whether to use TLS when connecting to the pool (default false) -start_diff <int>
         starting difficulty value for the pool

-Monitor your miner progress at: https://cryptonote.social/xmr
+Monitor your miner progress at: https://cryptonote.social/xmr, or type <p> + <enter> to display pool stats in the command shell.

+Tips:

+For best performance, if csminer reports it's unable to allocate hugepages, try restarting your machine and starting csminer before running anything else.

+Consider putting a shortcut to csminer in your Windows Startup folder (see: https://helpdeskgeek.com/windows-10/how-to-access-the-windows-10-startup-folder/) so that it starts automatically.

+If you don't specify a username, csminer will mine on behalf of the Monero project (https://donate.getmonero.org) with earnings going directly to its wallet:

+888tNkZrPN6JsEgekjMnABU4TBzc2Dt29EPAvkRxbANsAnjyPbb3iQ1YBRk1UXcdRsiKc9dhwMVgN5S9cQUiyoogDavup3H

 ADDITIONAL DETAILS